 Read on to find out more.

-What should I look for when choosing the Best Tactical Flashlight for my needs?
+What to Look for When Choosing the Best Tactical Flashlight

-With so much choice out there (and believe me there are a lot of options), first and foremost check out our pick of the very best tactical torches at the top of this post.
+With so much choice out there (and believe me there are a lot of options), first and foremost check out our pick of the very best tactical flashlight choices at the top of this post.

 If you’re looking to go it alone though and want to get an idea of the essential features and minimum specs to look for when choosing a model, use the following as a checklist of the basic requirements to aim for.